Enabling access to remote desktops, laptops, and operating systems is one of the best ways to remain secure within a network.

 But despite the security benefits, VDI software isn’t necessarily known for its affordability.

-For developers looking for virtualization on a budget, we compiled an in-depth analysis of the best free VDI solutions to look for in 2019.
+For developers with virtual desktop infrastructure use cases looking for virtualization on a budget, we compiled an in-depth analysis of the best free VDI solutions to look for in 2019.

 Best free VDI software for 2019